Skip to main content

 Definition of Adverbs in Dimasa

-Definition of Adverb:-Adverb is that word, which describes the character of a verb, adjective, or any other adverb.
+Definition of Adverb:-Adverb is a word, which describes the character of a verb, adjective, or any other adverb.

 Example: